songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 can be a database, a pipeline, or anything valuable for the company.
-You may want to keep track of these events since they can be useful for security analysis, troubleshooting, compliance, auditing, keeping track of the lifecycle of a data-store, etc, depending on your role.
+You may want to keep track of these events since they can be useful for security analysis, troubleshooting, compliance, auditing, keeping track of the lifecycle of a data store, etc, depending on your role.
 During my work at Datadog, I had the chance to implement a simple audit solution for an internal tool.
 That's why I want to write down some thoughts and hopefully, they will be useful for you as well.